iggym/JFK-Assassination-2025-Release-Analysis/README.md

 ### Downloaded PDFs:

 The PDFs will be downloaded into a folder named jfk_pdfs in the same directory as the script.

+Use your favorite AI  to create summaries and then do analysis on the summaries.

+---

+## Instructions for Using `pdf_processing.py` to Create NotebookLM Sources

+### Overview

+The `pdf_processing.py` script is designed to process PDF files in a specified directory.
+It performs the following tasks:
+- Logs the size of each PDF file.
+- Identifies files exceeding 200 MB.
+- Splits large files into smaller PDFs, each under 200 MB.
+- Generates a report file (`pdf_processing_report.txt`) with details about file sizes and large files.

+This script ensures compatibility with NotebookLM's size limitations by preparing PDFs for upload.

+### Steps to Use

+1. **Install Required Library**
+    Install the `PyPDF2` library if you haven't already:
+    ```bash
+    pip install PyPDF2
+    ```

+2. **Set Input and Output Directories**
+    Update the script to specify your input and output directories by replacing `input_directory` and `output_directory` with the appropriate paths.

+3. **Run the Script**
+    Execute the script in your terminal or command prompt:
+    ```bash
+    python pdf_processing.py
+    ```

+4. **Upload to NotebookLM**
+    After processing, upload the PDFs from the `output_directory` to NotebookLM as sources.

+5. **Review the Report**
+    Check the `pdf_processing_report.txt` file for details about file sizes and any files that were split.

+### NotebookLM Size Limitations

+NotebookLM has specific size limitations for uploaded documents:
+- Individual files should be under 200 MB.
+- There are limits on the total number of documents and the total size of all documents within a project.

+This script helps ensure your files meet these requirements.
+For the latest limitations, refer to Google's NotebookLM documentation.